-Checking your tires means a lot when it comes to the safety of the people inside the vehicle.
-To keep you guided in this topic, here are the importance of correct tire air pressure, as well as other things that you need to take note of.
+Checking your tires means a lot especially when it comes to the safety of the people inside the vehicle.
+With that in mind here are a few tips and tricks to know to get the right tire air pressure for your car as well as other things that you might want to take note of.

-Keeping your tire air pressure at its optimum value has its perks, especially on your wallet.
-When your tires are properly inflated, the rolling resistance is lower, thus, your engine won’t exert too much effort to make your car run.
-Consequently, it will consume less fuel.
+Keeping your tire pressures at their optimum value has its perks, especially on your finances.
+When your tire is properly inflated, the rolling resistances are lower, thus your engine will not have to work as hard to get your vehicle moving.
+With that said, it means that it also will consume less fuel saving you money down the road.

-In addition to saving up on fuel, correct air pressure assures longevity of your tires.
-They tend to wear out less than those that are used without checking.
-Why?
+In addition to saving up on fuel, the correct tire air pressures can also help prolong the life of your tires.
 This is because when the tire is incorrectly inflated, the balance of the car is compromised, therefore the distribution of weight between the tires will be erratic.
-This poses a long-term problem for the car owner, especially if tire rotation schedule is ignored.
+This poses a long-term problem for the car owner, especially if the tire rotation schedule is ignored.

-Furthermore, proper tire air pressure is essential for safe handling and reliable steering response.
-In a situation where you need to avoid a sudden obstacle, your car will effectively evade if the tires are inflated properly.
-It will steer quickly and will avoid tire slippage, which will keep you on track.
+Aside from this, proper tire air pressure is also essential for safe handling and reliable steering response from your vehicle.
+In situations where you need to make an emergency maneuver, your car will be able to effectively evade an object with the right tire air pressure.
+It will be able to steer quickly and in turn will also help you avoid tire slippage, which will keep you on track.

-Tires naturally loses air pressure.
-In fact, 1 to 2 pound per square inch (PSI) of air is lost every month on the average.
-However, there are other factors that could amplify this scenario.
+Temperature and time can play a big role when it comes to finding the right tire air pressure for your vehicle.
+Tires naturally lose air pressure.
+1 to 2 pounds per square inch (PSI) of air is lost every month on average.
+However, other factors could amplify this scenario.

-A 10-degree change in temperature will automatically make your tire gain/lose 1 PSI of air pressure.
-An increase in temperature will expand the air inside the tires resulting to overinflation; a decrease will have the opposite effect which will underinflate your rubbers.
-In a nutshell, if it’s pretty sunny today and it rains hard the next day, your tires would most probably lose some PSIs.
+A 10-degree change in temperature will automatically make your tire gain or lose 1 PSI of air pressure.
+An increase in temperature will expand the air inside the tires resulting in overinflation; a decrease will have the opposite effect which will underinflate your rubbers.
+In a nutshell, if it’s pretty sunny today and it rains hard the next day, your tires would most probably lose some pressure.

 Aside from the climate, changes in altitude could also affect the tire air pressure.
 The level of pressure is a result of the relationship between the air inside and outside the tires.
 Consequently, when you move up to an elevated area (like Baguio or Tagaytay), the air pressure outside is less, therefore, the air inside will create a larger amount of pressure within the tire to balance it out.

-The mentioned 2 causes are of natural occurrences.
-However, there’s one factor that regular road users encounter – tire punctures.
-A small nail could cut an opening on the rubber, which could result to both slow and quick deflation, depending on the size of the hole.
-In this case, have your preferred tire service center to repair the punctured tires and let them assess if you need to replace them.
+The mentioned two causes are natural occurrences.
+However, there’s one factor that regular road users encounter—tire punctures.
+A small nail could cut an opening on the rubber, which could result in both slow and quick deflation, depending on the size of the hole.
+In this case, have your preferred tire service center repair the punctured tires and let them assess if you need to replace them.

 Latest Features